LIVING LEARNING COMMUNITIES

 Origin of LLCs

 In response to student feedback showing a need for more spaces of support and connection, the initial Affinity Housing program was developed.
-With the opening of Alma Clark Glass in 2021, Black Affinity Housing was established as the first affinity community on the WWU campus.
-The program continued to expand based on student feedback, with additions of Pride Housing and most recently La Comunidad.
+With the opening of Alma Clark Glass in 2021, Black Affinity Housing (renamed Pamoja in 2025) was established as the first affinity community on the WWU campus.
+The program continued to expand based on student feedback, with additions of Pride Housing, La Comunidad, and most recently IndigiLivin.
 We are excited for the continued evolution of our program as 2025 marks a transition into a more comprehensive Living Learning Community model, offering more intentional opportunities for residents to learn and engage.
 We continue to listen to student feedback for further expansion of our Living Learning Community outcomes and offerings.

 How to Join an LLC

 All living learning communities are open to everyone!
 To be considered for an LLC, students need to mark interest in the community during the housing application process.
-Incoming for Fall 2026?
-The LLC process is currently undergoing updates for the upcoming application cycle.
-Please check back in January for the most up-to-date information!
+Students are accepted into LLCs on a first-come basis

 Community Location